pharzan/Skeleton/README.md

 ## Acknowledgement

 Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
-RTL Skeleton is a fork by [Farzan Tinati] (https://github.com/pharzan).
+RTL Skeleton is a fork by [Farzan Tinati](https://github.com/pharzan).